 Despite the excitement the announcement generated, MMG has remained focused on our existing assets and our people.
-We will continue to recognise and appreciate the contribution made by every part of our growing company.
+We will continue to recognise and appreciate the contribution made by every part of our growing Company.

-Our first half 2014 results clearly demonstrate our commitment to shareholders to maximise returns through the safe, efficient and cost effective manner in which we manage our business.
+Our first half 2014 results clearly demonstrate our commitment to shareholders to maximise returns through the safe, efficient and costeffective manner in which we manage our business.

-We achieved an EBITDA of US\$364.7 million and significantly reduced our operating expenses by 9% when compared to the first half of last year.
+We achieved an earnings before interest (net finance cost), income tax, depreciation, amortisation and impairment expenses (EBITDA) of US\$364.7 million and significantly reduced our operating expenses by 9% when compared to the first half of last year.
 We generated a net operating cash flow of US\$200.5 million and delivered a 33% increase in total profit.